Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Mesoscopic orientational symmetry breaking

 \subsubsection{Compressed configuration graphs}

-For $\sigma\in\Omega^0_\Lambda$, define the \textbf{compressed} version of its configuration graph, denoted by $\comp(G_\sigma)$, as the graph obtained from $G_\sigma$ by replacing every stick with a single edge labeled $s$ connecting the same endpoints.
+Observe that every internal vertex of a stick has degree two.
+For $\sigma\in\Omega^0_\Lambda$, define the \textbf{compressed} version of its configuration graph, denoted by $\comp(G_\sigma)$, as the graph obtained from $G_\sigma$ by replacing every stick with a single edge, still labeled $(\hor,s)$ or $(\ver,s)$ depending on the orientation of the stick edges it replaced, connecting the same endpoints.
 Vertical and horizontal sub-components, as well as the associated numbers $k_\ver(\cdot)$, $k_\hor(\cdot)$, and $k(\cdot)$, are defined for compressed configuration graphs in the same way as for configuration graphs.
-We quote two results about compressed configuration graphs from~\cite{hadas2025columnar}, whose proofs carry over to our setting thanks to Proposition~\ref{prop:configuration graph is connected}.
+Taken from~\cite{hadas2025columnar}, the following results about compressed configuration graphs continue to hold in our context.

 \begin{proposition}[{\cite[Proposition 4.13]{hadas2025columnar}}] Let $\sigma\in\Omega^0_\Lambda$.
 There are exactly $k_\ver(G_\sigma)$ and $k_\hor(G_\sigma)$ connected components in $\comp(G_\sigma)_\ver$ and $\comp(G_\sigma)_\hor$, respectively, all of which are nontrivial.
 Thus, $k(G_\sigma)=k(\comp(G_\sigma))$. \end{proposition}